JustForFunOk/git_contributions_graph/README.md

 ## Why this project?

-use this project your can merge all your git commit contributions(maybe including Github, GitLab, Bitbucket) into one graph.
+With this project, your can merge all your git commit contributions(maybe distributed in Github, GitLab, Bitbucket) into one graph.

 ## How it works

 * local repositories
 * git log --author=xxxx --all
-* opencv draw graph
+* draw graph with opencv

 ## Usage